 The records of the state legislature and the state’s courts are often available under laws other than FOIL.
 However, in Capital Newspapers v.
 Whalen, a New York court said that a document in keeping a government agency does not have to have a specific governmental purpose of falling under FOIL.

 Each agency should maintain and render available for public inspection a record of each member’s final votes in every agency proceeding.
 The Freedom of Information Law request demands that a request for public documents be sent to the ‘Records Access Office,’ which must be sent by a person, by mail, or by email and complying with New York City Process Service.
 Every agency is subject to FOIL, provided that it has the ability to receive requests for records from the public and transmit records using email according to regulations of the New York City Process Service and is required to do so.

-[3.1.]
-HOW TO PUT A FOIL REQUEST FORWARD
+HOW TO PUT A FREEDOM OF INFORMATION REQUEST FORWARD

 As per the New York Department of State, where an entity has the capacity to scan a record with the adequate technological tools required to do so without an unnecessary effort additional to taking action to a request in a varied manner, and a request is provided to provide the record by email, the agency should do so to adhere to FOIL.

 Each agency has its own promulgated rules and regulations regarding the times and places the FOIL records are available and the persons from whom such records may be obtained.
 To obtain copies of the records, the fees should not exceed twenty-five cents per copy for New York City Process Service except when a different fee is otherwise prescribed by statute.
 FOIL does not allow agencies to charge for the time spent searching for the requested records.

 Under the New York State Public Officers Law (POL), the public has a right to request government documents, including agencies.
 All requests for documents must be in writing and can be sent by mail, fax or email to the requisite officer, here being the Records Access Officer according to New York City Process Service requirements.